Xavier vs. Delaware College Basketball Predictions & Picks - December 5

 - Computer Predicted Total: 142.4

-Xavier is 4-3-0 against the spread this season compared to Delaware's 5-1-0 ATS record.
-The Musketeers are 3-4-0 and the Fightin' Blue Hens are 2-4-0 in terms of going over the point total.
+Xavier has a 4-3-0 record against the spread this season compared to Delaware, who is 5-1-0 ATS.
+The Musketeers have a 3-4-0 record going over the point total, while games involving the Fightin' Blue Hens have a record of 2-4-0 when it comes to hitting the over.

 Sportsbook Promo Codes